 We love the way large-hole beads add character to designs.
 These fun components are easy to add to lots of designs and come in a variety of styles.
 The example above, our Royal Vanguard necklace, shows Swarovski BeCharmed beads and large-hole TierraCast spacers strung onto SilverSilk.
 This is just one of the many ways you can use large-hole beads in your designs.
 Their wide stringing holes allow you to explore options you may have never thought of before.
-The Artbeads Learning Center is filled with examples for using these goodies in unique ways.
+Our Design Studio is filled with examples for using these goodies in unique ways.

 Our At the Blue Note necklace is a simple idea to start with.
 This necklace features beautiful Grace Lampwork beads and large-hole bead caps strung onto silk ribbon.
 The ends of the necklace are knotted.
 Large-hole beads are always a great complement to silk ribbon and even simple stringing techniques like this look stunning.

-This next silk ribbon idea, one of our Bailee necklaces, incorporates large-hole beads in a completely different way.
-After stringing a donut pendant onto the center of the ribbon, Artbeads Chief Jewelry Designer Cynthia Kimura strung Swarovski BeCharmed beads onto both ends of the ribbon.
+This next silk ribbon idea incorporates large-hole beads in a completely different way.
+After stringing a victory donut pendant onto the center of the ribbon, Artbeads Chief Jewelry Designer Cynthia Kimura strung Swarovski BeCharmed beads onto both ends of the ribbon.
 The BeCharmed beads act as a bail that keeps the donut pendant in place.
 A simple knot at the top of the beads makes sure everything stays put!

 Large-hole beads are also a great option for shamballa style bracelets.
 These bracelets are fun and easy to make and look great!
 Use Chinese knotting cord or leather cord to complement the colors of the beads you choose.

-Our Learning Center is full of ideas for large-hole beads, but that’s not the only place to find inspiration.
+Our Design Studio is full of ideas for large-hole beads, but that’s not the only place to find inspiration.
 Our customers also come up with great ideas!
-Take a look at what Artbeads user “corvettekat” made with our large-hole JBB dotted spacer bead:
+Take a look at what Artbeads user “corvettekat” made large-hole spacer beads:

 This Artbeader used these spacers in a multi-strand fiber necklace and says, “These were perfect for stabilizing and adding some balance to the yarn used in this necklace.”
 The sliders really do bring the piece together.